Isty001/collection/README.md

 list->free(list);
 ```

+If you need custom allocator functions you can set the default via `list_set_allocators();`
+The first two arguments are the `List` node allocator and free functions, the third is a free, for
+your items stored.
+If you pass `NULL` at any argument, the defaults will be used.
+For custom behavior
+on a given instance, just override `release_item`, `alloc_node`, or `release_node` members.

 It's also possible to create a copy of an existing `List`.
 It can be useful if you don't want to
 modify it, but rather create a modified version.